Belum-ada-ide/.github/profile/README.md

-# SayurAi : A Marketplace with Veggetables Classification and Quality Detection
+# paterAi : A Marketplace with Veggetables Classification and Quality Detection